 Glenlyon Dam Tourist Park is currently open with COVID-19 guidelines under Queensland Health.

-PLEASE NOTE: Access to Glenlyon Dam via Mingoola is currently blocked at the Dumaresq River with bollards on the bridge.
-There are two alternate access routes.
-Tenterfield via Stanthorpe on the Texas Road [approximately 2 hours] or Tenterfield via Bonshaw / Texas on the Bruxner Highway [approximately 2.5 hrs].
+PLEASE NOTE: Access to Glenlyon Dam via Mingoola is now open.
+Other access routes: Tenterfield via Stanthorpe on the Texas Road [approximately 2 hours] or Tenterfield via Bonshaw / Texas on the Bruxner Highway [approximately 2.5 hrs].